RCThemePark/templates/README.md

 # templates
-Templates for everyone that want to contribute to RCThemePark or make want to make an own server.
+Templates/code for everyone that want to contribute to RCThemePark or make want to make an own server.